Cardinals vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .292 with two doubles, a home run and three RBI.
+- Reynolds will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .318 with three doubles, a walk and three RBI.

 Reynolds Recent Games